JanaLasser/network_extraction/README.md

 Disclaimer: The scripts and libraries uploaded in this project are intended to be a suite of tools for the extraction, manipulation and analysis of network data (graphs) from images.
 The scripts uploaded here are part of a methods paper detailing the algorithms used which is soon to be published.
-The original images used as examples in the paper can be found in the /data directory.
-The images represent a range of different use-cases for NEAt both from different research projects as well as with regards to the size of the networks they contain.
+The original images used as examples in the paper can be found in the /data/originals directory.
+The images represent a range of different use-cases for *NEAT* both from different research projects as well as with regards to the size of the networks they contain.
 They are ready to be processed without any further modifications.

 # Setting up the NEAT framework
-The neat framework is a set of python scripts that make use of the python module *neat_helpers* and the cythonized library *C_neat_functions*.
-For neat to work you will need three things
+The *NEAT* framework is a set of python scripts that make use of the python module *neat_helpers.py* and the cythonized library *C_neat_functions.so*.
+For *NEAT* to work you will need three things

 1. a working installation of python 2.7 and pip
-2. the third party libraries utilized within NEAT (scipy, numpy, matplotlib, cython, networkx, scikit-image, opencv, pillow, shapely, meshpy)
+2. the third party libraries utilized within *NEAT* (scipy, numpy, matplotlib, cython, networkx, scikit-image, opencv, pillow, shapely, meshpy)
 3. a version of the C_neat_functions.pyx file compiled for your platform In the following we detail how to get these three things on Linux, Windows and MacOS platforms.